chingmeng/Python/README.md

 # Python
 Learning, typing, developing.
-This repositories is for educational purpose as I learn along.
+This repositories is for educational purpose as I learn.